What Is A Covenant Not To Compete In West Virginia?

-A covenant not to compete generally implies that a West Virginia employee makes an agreement not to work for any of their employer's competitors should they leave the company for any reason.
+A covenant not to compete typically implies that a West Virginia employee makes an agreement not to work for any of their employer's competitors should they leave the company for any reason.
 These covenants are typically called "non-compete clauses".
 Employees who sign them may either receive compensation or simply be required to agree as a condition for their employment.

 When are Covenants not to Compete Unenforceable?

-Knowing in advance whether a judge will enforce an employee's non-compete clause can be difficult.
-Even if the employee's interests may be important, West Virginia courts will certainly assign great weight to a person's freedom to choose the type of employment that is suitable for them.
+Knowing in advance whether a judge will enforce an employee's non-compete clause can be hard.
+Even if the employee's interests may be important West Virginia courts will certainly assign great weight to a person's freedom to choose the type of employment that is suitable for them.
 Accordingly, only those covenants which are deemed to be reasonable will be upheld by the court.
 Covenants not to compete that a court will categorize as unreasonable include provisions that last for a long duration or that restrict the employee to an unreasonable geographic area around Charleston.

 The agreements must also deal only with those competitors whose line of employment is rationally related to the previous employer's.
 Lastly, the employer must have a valid business interest behind its motivation for mandating a covenant not to compete.